SS Central America: Sinking

 A bucket brigade was formed, and her passengers and crew spent the night fighting a losing battle against the rising water.
 During the calm of the hurricane, attempts were made to get the boiler running again, but these failed.
 The second half of the storm then struck.
 The ship was on the verge of foundering.
 The storm carried the powerless ship, and the strong winds would not abate.
 The next morning, September 12, two ships were spotted, including the brig Marine.
-Only 100 passengers, primarily women and children, were transferred in lifeboats.
+One hundred passengers, primarily women and children, were transferred in lifeboats.
 The ship remained in an area of intense winds and heavy seas that pulled her and most of her company away from rescue.
 Central America sank at 8:00 that evening, with a loss of 425 lives.
-A Norwegian bark, Ellen, rescued an additional 50 from the waters.
+A Norwegian barque, Ellen, rescued an additional 50 from the waters.
 Another three were picked up over a week later in a lifeboat.